Guiding Private Golf Clubs Through Modernization Without Losing Their Soul.

 Select long-term partnerships with governance-driven clubs committed to disciplined modernization.

-Markus works with a limited number of clubs annually through structured retainer engagements.
+Markus Van Meter works with a limited number of private clubs each year.